steelsojka/lodash-decorators/README.md

 }
 ```

 This keeps the API cleaner and doesn't require the developer to know how the decorator applies to the descriptor.
+Some decorators have explicit version that apply to either getters of setters, such as `ThrottleGetter` and `ThrottleSetter`.

 #### No longer force instance decorator onto prototype